threefoldfoundation/www_threefold_farming/content/page/tech/tech.md

 ---
 id: tech
+metaTitle: ThreeFold Farming |  Grid
+metaDesc: Bringing a smart, secure and efficient Internet solution that allows anyone to connect capacity and participate in the Internet economy.
+metaImg: ./tech_header.png
 header_title: The ThreeFold Grid
 header_image: ./tech_header.png
 header_excerpt: Bringing a smart, secure and efficient Internet solution that allows anyone to connect capacity and participate in the Internet economy.
 An upgrade from today’s centralized data center model.